 To help you get the most out of this thriving coastal town, we've pulled together a few local tips on the surrounding area as well as our favourite places to eat, stay and play.

 The town of Airlie is relatively compact which makes it a great place to explore on foot.
-You’ll find plenty of palm trees along the shore as well as a great public lagoon with facilities for all swimming abilities.
+You'll find plenty of cafes and restaurants, palm trees to read a book under and several rainforest hikes on the outskirts of town.

-Airlie might be small, but there is a buzz about the town.
-There are some great bars and pubs which always seem to have live music or DJs playing when the sun starts to go down.
 If you enjoy a music scene, then Airlie Beach is the spot.
+Airlie hosts some great bars and pubs which always seem to have live music or DJs playing when the sun goes down.
 The town attracts some really big international acts, so keep an eye on the gig guide when planning your trip.

 There is much more to Airlie than its party reputation with something on offer for everyone, from upmarket weddings to retirees, to families and backpackers making their way around Australia – Airlie is a town that gives it's visitors access to tropical living and the gorgeous Whitsundays in a way that suits them.

-Most of the islands are national parks which is what makes them so spectacular; they are pristine.
+Most of the Whitsunday Islands are national parks and what makes them so spectacular is they are pristine.
 Crystal clear waters, white sandy beaches, rainforests and abundant marine life make sailing the Whitsundays feel like you’re on the set of a movie.
 And the gateway town to this island paradise is Airlie Beach, with Whitsunday Rent a Yacht's base at Shute Harbour being the closest mainland port.